 Our research, development and commercialization activities may infringe, or otherwise violate or be claimed to infringe or otherwise violate, patents or patent applications owned or controlled by other parties.
 Competitors in the field of therapies that are similar to Cipher, have developed large portfolios of patents and patent applications relating to our business.
 There may be granted patents that could be asserted against us in relation to such product candidates.

 There may also be granted patents held by third parties that may be infringed or otherwise violated by our other product candidates and activities, and Cipher does not know whether or to what extent the Company is infringing or otherwise violating third party patents.
 There may also be third party patent applications that, if approved and granted as patents, may be asserted against us in relation to our products or any of our product candidates or activities.
-These third parties could bring claims against Cipher that would cause us to incur substantial expenses and, if successful against us, we could be temporarily or permanently enjoined or otherwise forced to stop or delay research, development, manufacturing, marketing or sales of the product candidate or method that is the subject of the suit.
+These third parties could bring claims against Cipher that would cause us to incur substantial expenses and, if successful against us, could cause us to pay substantial damages and legal fees.
+Further, if a patent infringement suit were brought against us, we could be temporarily or permanently enjoined or otherwise forced to stop or delay research, development, manufacturing, marketing or sales of the product candidate or method that is the subject of the suit.